• Home

 Note how the refine chain has produced a more comprehensive answer that combines multiple pieces of information.
 It identified Barcelona's La Liga victory but also added information about their environmental efforts - demonstrating the refine chain's ability to build more complete answers.

 The map_reduce chain can be used in cases where the results from the information retrieval system are very large and cannot fit into the model context window.
 The retrieved results (documents or chunks) are sent individually to the model (will increase processing time) and the responses from each call are inserted into a final query.
 This final query is sent to the model which responds with a final response.
-The map_reduce chain provides less accurate results than the stuff and refine chains.
+The map_reduce chain may produce less coherent results if not properly tuned, especially with small contexts or loosely related documents.

 To use the map_reduce chain, update the above code as follows (need to increase the value of the n_ctx parameter):